Museum Building (Trinity College Dublin): Construction

 In 1833 the then Board of the College instigated a competition for a new Museum Building to contain the geological and various other collections which were housed within the large room of Regents House.
-Tenders were invited for almost twenty years, ending with the design submitted by Thomas Newenham Deane and Benjamin Woodward being accepted in April 1853.
+Tenders were invited for almost twenty years, ending with the design submitted by the then-Cork firm of 'Deane, Woodward and Deane' (Thomas Deane Snr, Benjamin Woodward and Thomas Deane Jnr) being accepted in April 1853.
 At the time however a row with John McCurdy had caused some concerns to the Board.

 On 23 May 1853 a contract for foundations was agreed with Messrs Cockburn & Son builders (for £24,000) and ground was broken some months later.
 It was during this time that Samuel Haughton (Professor of Geology) undertook an investigation into the suitability of the site due to its close proximity to the Old Library.
 He reported various layers of made ground, ash pits and calcareous drift, finally deeming the site permissible to build upon.

 The exterior of the building was fully in place by 1855; however, it was not until 1857 that the interior was completed and the building as a whole finished.